 I like these little balls.
-The reason is that it doesn’t take a ton of them to keep your hens happy.
-They are made of all natural ingredients that most of us have around the house for baking purposes.
+The reason is that it doesn’t take a lot of them to keep your chickens happy.
+They are made of all-natural ingredients that most of us have around the house for baking purposes.

-However, they are rolled into little balls that will take the hens a while to peck at.
+They are rolled into little balls that will take the chickens a while to peck at.
 This means that they stay busy longer and don’t eat as much.
-But what they do eat is healthy for them.
-It is a win for the hens and a win for your budget too.
+Plus what they do eat is healthy for them.
+It is a win for the chickens and for your budget too.

 I love fruit and yogurt parfaits.
 Well, guess what?
 So will your chickens.
-They are able to eat many fruits and vegetables without facing adverse effects of them and dairy is very similar.
+They are able to eat a lot of fruits and vegetables without facing adverse effects of them and dairy is very similar.

-So you can take fruits and vegetables and mix them with yogurt or cottage cheese, and your hens will be very happy.
+You can take fruits and vegetables and mix them with yogurt or cottage cheese, and your chickens will be very happy.
 It is also very healthy for them too as it gives them necessary vitamins plus calcium which is key to egg development.

 Not everything we eat is always healthy.
 However, if you eat a healthy meal around your table and have some left then go ahead and toss it to your chickens.

-Plus, whatever they won’t eat they’ll grind it around and turn it into a wonderful composts.
-So almost any fresh vegetables and fruits that you feed your family for good health will give good health to your chickens too.
+Plus, whatever they won’t eat they’ll grind it around and turn it into wonderful compost.
+Almost any fresh vegetables and fruits that you feed your family for good health will give good health to your chickens too.

-So if you like the idea of giving your hens healthy treats while not breaking the bank, then you should consider this healthy snack idea.
+If you like the idea of giving your chickens healthy treats while not breaking the bank, then you should consider this healthy snack idea.

-Chickens love fruits especially watermelon.
-I think it is where the fruit is mainly made up of water so it keeps them hydrated with the extreme juiciness of it.
+Chickens love fruits, especially watermelon.
+I think it’s because the fruit is mainly made up of water so it keeps them hydrated and cool during a hot day with the extreme juiciness of it.

-But I have always noticed anytime I put a watermelon in their chicken yard, my birds go bananas for it.
-So keep these fruits in mind at chicken treats when planting your garden.
+I have always noticed that every time I put a watermelon in their chicken yard, my birds go bananas for it.
+So keep these fruits in mind as chicken treats when planting your garden.

 This recipe is great and seems to be fairly inexpensive to make.
-The best part about this block is that it is super healthy for your hens and also appears to be a way to keep them from being bored.
+The best part about this block is that it is healthy for your chickens and also appears to be a way to keep them from being bored.

 This pumpkin treat is very simple.
 You will cut a pumpkin into chunks.
-Then you’ll need to put the chunks into the food processor.
+Then you’ll put the chunks into the food processor.

 When your chickens go into molt they need a treat.
 Really, they probably feel like they need a hug (but I wouldn’t suggest it due to the loss of feathers.)
 In reality, my chickens wouldn’t let me hug them even if I did advocate hugging a molting chicken.

 This apple garland idea is really cute and one that your chickens are sure to love.
-She just slices and cores the apples.
+The lady who does this just slices and cores the apples.

 Then she strings them with popcorn and runs them as a garland.
 I can only imagine the fun chickens would have trying to get the food from the garland.

-I mentioned scrambled egg pops earlier in this post to help cool your chickens down during a hot day.
-But if you don’t feel like taking that extra step on a regular day with normal temps, then you don’t have to.
+Scrambled egg pops help cool your chickens down during a hot day.
+However, if you don’t feel like taking that extra step on a regular day with normal temperatures, then you don’t have to.

 Actually, feeding chickens scrambled eggs is one of the best protein sources you can give them during the fall when many chickens are going through molt.
-So keep this protein packed treat in mind when you are considering healthy chicken treats.
+Keep this protein-packed treat in mind when you are considering healthy chicken treats.

 Homemade suet cakes are made out of very natural ingredients that are easily accessible.
 In fact, you probably have most of them on hand.

-This poultry protein platter is another great treat idea for the chicken in molt.
+This poultry protein platter is another great treat idea for chickens in molt.
 It is not difficult and is very healthy for your birds.

-I’ve mentioned a lot of chicken treats that used regular rolled oats, but I haven’t mentioned fixing your chickens a warm bowl of oatmeal on a cold winter day.
+I’ve mentioned a lot of chicken treats that use regular rolled oats, but I haven’t mentioned fixing your chickens a warm bowl of oatmeal on a cold winter day.

-Cottage cheese is a food that is easy for chickens to ingest while also being loaded with protein and calcium.
+Cottage cheese is easy for chickens to ingest while also being loaded with protein and calcium.
 I mentioned earlier how you could mix fruits and vegetables in with cottage cheese.